3D Terrain Modeling for Professionals

 Sketchup looks like a toy, but it cuts like a ninja.

-Landshape takes its cue from the genius user experience that is Sketchup, and attentively applies it to terrain modelling.
+Landshape takes its cue from the genius user experience that is Sketchup, and attentively applies it to landscaping.

 This means that Landshape should be easy to learn, even for users without any previous terrain or even 3D modelling experience.
 It should be approachable, non-technical and fun to play with, yet powerful where it counts.